 In case of “Standby” – include it to the maximum 30.
 Which means that this work item has chances to go through the Kanban board on that particular week, otherwise it will be rescheduled to the following week and it`s class of Booking (and maybe also class of service) should be reconsidered.

 There are many aspects of Kanban that are already facilitating the work with dependencies.
 The list on the left side of the Poster illustrates most of them.

 On the right side you will find actual guidance for six separate classes of dependency management based on class of service and customer expectations for their specific request – use it from the top to the bottom.
 This guide will tell you about your class of dependency and a class of reservation (booking).

 Observe that: Dependencies only appear with “Standard” with Deadline and “Fixed Date” requests.
-In other cases – no explicit dependency management is needed.
+In other cases – you don`t need any explicit dependency management.

-Let`s go through the Poster`s stages step-by-step together (from the top to the bottom):
+Let`s go through the Poster`s stages step-by-step together:

-Class of Dependency Management – describes how an item should be treated with respect to dependency discovery and management.
+Class of Dependency Management – describes how to treat dependencies with respect to dependency discovery and management.

-Customer ticket and expectation – there are the 4 Classes of Service that are used for customer-facing Kanban board (Calling Service) from Triage Tables: Intangible, Standard, Fixed Date and Expedite + 2 extra options due to different client expectations: Standard with Deadline and Fixed Date with Zero Tolerance.
+Customer ticket and expectation – there are the 4 Classes of Service for customer-facing Kanban board (Calling Service) from Triage Tables: Intangible, Standard, Fixed Date and Expedite + 2 extra options due to different client expectations: Standard with Deadline and Fixed Date with Zero Tolerance.